FormationFlight/FormationFlight/readme.md

 ## Development Information

 ### Builds:
 We run [automated builds on GitHub actions](https://github.com/FormationFlight/FormationFlight/actions) against the master branch and upload artifacts of all built targets as a zip file.
+Tagged versions are released periodically, and follow semver convention.

 ### Building manually:
 Visual Studio Code with PlatformIO is required; all dependencies are managed by PlatformIO so it should be as simple as installing VSCode, installing PlatformIO, cloning the repo, and building!
-If you have any questions, please join our Discord and ask around.
+If you have any questions, please join our Discord and ask in #development.